 Editor’s Choice: Key Market Insights

-- The percentage of uninsured drivers in the US stands at 12.6%, with Florida having the highest rate of uninsured drivers at 20.4%.
+- The percentage of uninsured drivers in the U.S. stands at 14.0%, with Washington, D.C. having the highest rate at 25.2%.

 Car Insurance Statistics by State

-- Michigan continues to hold the top spot as the most expensive state for car insurance, with average premiums around $4,003 per year in 2023.
-This is largely due to the state’s no-fault insurance laws.
+- Michigan remains among the most expensive states for car insurance, with average premiums around $3,375 per year in 2025, largely due to the state’s no-fault insurance laws and a high proportion of uninsured drivers.

-- Hawaii has the lowest average car insurance cost, coming in at just $824 annually, thanks to its state laws limiting the impact of driver demographics such as age and gender.
+- Hawaii has the lowest average car insurance cost in 2025, at approximately $810 annually, thanks to state laws limiting the impact of driver demographics such as age and gender.

-- California, with its large population and high traffic density, saw an average insurance premium of $2,619 in 2023, ranking as the second most expensive state.
+- California, with its large population and high traffic density, saw an average insurance premium of $2,692 in 2025, ranking among the most expensive states.

-- Florida’s average car insurance premiums stand at $2,560, partly driven by the state’s high number of uninsured drivers and frequent severe weather events.
+- Florida’s average car insurance premiums stand at $3,950 in 2025, driven by the state’s high number of uninsured drivers and frequent severe weather events.

-- New York ranks among the top five most expensive states, with average annual premiums of $2,239.
-This is due to its dense urban areas and higher cost of living.
+- New York ranks among the top five most expensive states, with average annual premiums of $3,848 in 2025, due to its dense urban areas and higher cost of living.

-- Ohio boasts one of the lowest average car insurance costs, with drivers paying an average of $1,034 annually, attributed to the state’s relatively low accident and theft rates.
+- Ohio boasts one of the lowest average car insurance costs in 2025, with drivers paying an average of $781 annually, attributed to the state’s relatively low accident and theft rates.

-- Louisiana saw a significant increase in premiums in 2023, with rates rising by 8.2% due to frequent claims from weather-related damages.
+- Louisiana saw a significant increase in premiums in 2025, with average rates rising to $3,626, due to frequent claims from weather-related damages and high accident fatality rates.

 Car Insurance Affordability

-- On average, car insurance premiums in the US accounted for 2.4% of the average household income in 2023, but this percentage can vary widely by state.
+- On average, car insurance premiums in the U.S. accounted for 3.39% of the median household income in 2025, varying widely by state.

 - Seniors aged 65 and older typically see their premiums increase by 10-15%, especially in states that allow age-based premium adjustments.